Smart investment to give lower-income non-working mums more childcare subsidies

 Deputy Prime Minister Lawrence Wong said in his Budget 2024 speech on Feb 16 that this move will benefit up to 17,000 children.

-It comes after years of MPs and non-governmental organisations calling for childcare subsidies for non-working mothers to be on a par with their working peers, as many of the lower-income mothers they see are unable to work due to caregiving duties, illness or other reasons.
+It comes after years of MPs and non-governmental organisations calling for childcare subsidies for non-working mothers to be on a par with those for their working peers, as many of the lower-income mothers they see are unable to work due to caregiving duties, illness or other reasons.

 And they say these families should not be penalised for the mother’s unemployment, especially when they need more help to send their children to pre-school, an important step in preparing for primary school.